Open-Web-Analytics/owa-php-sdk/README.md

 # Open Web Analytics SDK for PHP
-The OWA Software Development Kit for PHP makes it easy to perform web analytics tracking and administrative tasks from within PHP code.
+The OWA Software Development Kit for PHP makes it easy to use [Open Web Analytics](https://github.com/Open-Web-Analytics/Open-Web-Analytics) in your PHP code enabled you to easily as web analytics tracking to any PHP application.
 You can get started by installing The SDK via composer or downloading a tarball of our latest release.
 The SDK is licensed under GLP v2.0.

 ## Resource